Is Moon Gazing the Best Meditation Practice Ever?

 crescent Moon over mountain and text: How to Moon gaze

 Moon gazing is a radically underestimated way to spend an evening.
-If you’ve ever looked up into the the night sky and gazed at the Moon, you’ll know if can be a peaceful and calming experience.
-But did you know the practice of Moon gazing, has been around for centuries, and provides a whole host of unlikely benefits to health and wellness?
+If you’ve ever looked up into the night sky and gazed at the Moon, you’ll know it can be a peaceful and calming experience.

-Moon gazing as a form of meditation is also something that’s gaining popularity today, as more and more modern spiritual seekers come to recognize its power to offer a deeper connection to the great mysteries of life…
+In simple terms, Moon gazing involves observing the Moon for a dedicated length of time.
+As a form of meditation, it’s been gaining popularity today, as more and more people seeking spiritual development come to recognize its power to offer a deeper connection to the great mysteries of life…

 How to Moon Gaze